Amy Holden Jones: Television work

 Eventually Jones began being interesting in television and pitched a show titled The Seventeenth Floor to ABC, NBC, and CBS who all wanted to buy it, however, she ended up writing the script for CBS.
-Next, Jones wrote a pilot for the WB during its brand switch to the CW about Harvard Medical School, entitled "HMS".
-Although it was shot, it did not get picked up, even in light of it testing higher than any other show CW had.
-After this she worked on the short lived show Black Box which was still early in her television career and as such, she still had a lot to learn.
-Jones equates the show’s plunder to summer shows not doing as well as they once did, and the fact the show wasn't filmed at its home studio, ABC Studios.
+Next, Jones wrote a pilot for the WB during its brand switch to the CW about Harvard Medical School, entitled HMS.
+Although it was shot, it did not get picked up, even in light of it reportedly testing higher than any other show CW had.
+After this she worked on the short lived show Black Box which was still early in her television career and as such, she admitted she still had a lot to learn.
+Jones equates the show's plunder to summer shows not doing as well as they once did, and the fact the show wasn't filmed at its home studio, ABC Studios.

 Jones is featured in the first chapter of Julie MacLusky's book Is There Life After Film School? as well as in The First Time I Got Paid for It by Peter Lefcourt and Laura J. Shapiro.

-Jones is one of the creators of the acclaimed medical drama The Resident which premiered in 2018 and is still airing.
+Jones is one of the creators of the acclaimed medical drama The Resident which premiered in 2018 and concluded on January 17, 2023.
 The Resident is a response of sorts to other medical dramas on television that she claims she got tired of watching because they are all too similar and recycle the same plot lines.
 She is known for accusing other medical dramas of copying The Resident, such as Grey's Anatomy and New Amsterdam.
 In 2019, she signed a new overall deal with 20th Century Fox TV.
-Jonnie Davis, President of Creative Affairs, said about Jones, “She’s brimming with ideas, and we’re excited to have her continued services on our series as well as her development.
-She’s an important voice.”
-Coming from her deal with 20th Century Fox, she is potentially going to be working as co-writer and co-executive producer for a new crime drama at ABC.
-She is notably not fond of actress Susan Sarandon.
+Jonnie Davis, President of Creative Affairs, said about Jones, “She's brimming with ideas, and we're excited to have her continued services on our series as well as her development.
+She's an important voice.”
+Coming from her deal with 20th Century Fox, she would potentially work as co-writer and co-executive producer for a new crime drama at ABC.